 Sometimes you might want to include a bit of code without making the whole document a literate Agda file.
-Here is one way in which this can be accomplished.
-(Perhaps this technique was invented by Anton Setzer.)
+There are two ways in which this can be accomplished.

+(The following technique was probably invented by Anton Setzer.)
 Put the code in a separate file, and use \newcommand to give a name to each piece of code that should be typeset:

+'''

 Listing 3: Code.lagda.tex

+'''